uai-art-image-processing/sketch-to-artwork/README.md

 ## Training

 For Edge-to-Image Translation, we need first to train two VQ-GANs: one VQ-GAN for the edge images and another for the actual images/artworks.
-After training both autoencoders, we train a transformer usin both pretrained models checkpoints.
+After training both autoencoders, we train a transformer using both pretrained models checkpoints.
 The edge extraction in this implementation occurs mid training so there is no need for an edge dataset (See `taming/data/wikiart.py`).

 The training  process should look like this: